aws-samples/aws-modernization-with-circleci/content/060_module_2/66_setup_EB_env.md

 ## Step 2 &mdash; Create the Elastic Beanstalk ClI config file

 `eb init` will create this file for you.
-However, if you don't want to run it, you can simply create and configure this file manualy:
+However, if you don't want to run it, you can simply create and configure this file manually:

 **./elasticbeanstalk/config.yml**